-The Fund will utilize a subsidiary (the "Subsidiary") for purposes of investing in carbon credit futures.
+The Fund will utilize a subsidiary (the "Subsidiary") for purposes of investing in metal futures.
 The Subsidiary is a corporation operating under Cayman Islands law that is wholly-owned and controlled by the Fund.
-The Subsidiary is advised by the Adviser.
+The Subsidiary is advised by Krane Funds Advisors, LLC ("Krane" or "Adviser"), which also advises the Fund.
 The Fund's investment in the Subsidiary may not exceed 25% of the value of its total assets (ignoring any subsequent market appreciation in the Subsidiary's value), which limitation is imposed by the Internal Revenue Code of 1986, as amended, and is measured at the end of each quarter.
 The Subsidiary has the same investment objective as the Fund and will follow the same investment policies and restrictions as the Fund.
 Except as noted, for purposes of this Prospectus, references to the Fund's investment strategies and risks include those of its Subsidiary, and references to the Fund include the Subsidiary.

-While the Fund will generally seek to obtain exposure to the same carbon credit futures that are in the Index, the Fund and Subsidiary may not replicate the Index.
-For example, the Fund may invest in carbon credit futures with different maturity dates (i.e., not one of the next two Decembers), the Fund may weight the carbon credit futures differently than the Index, or the Fund may purchase carbon credit futures on different dates than the rebalancing date for the Index.
+While the Fund will generally seek to obtain exposure to the same metal futures that are in the Index, the Fund and Subsidiary may not replicate the Index.
+For example, the Fund may invest in metal futures with different maturity dates than the metal futures included in the Index, the Fund may weight the metal futures differently than the Index, or the Fund may purchase metal futures on different dates than the Index.